Let me show you exactly how to start a successful blog this year!

 Here’s the process in a nutshell:

 - Monetize once decent traffic

 This is not your typical guide on how to start a blog.
 I will show you exactly what it takes, how to write posts that get traffic, how to monetize, and more.

 Please note that this post contains affiliate links, but there is no additional cost to you.

 Blogging in the 2020s

 Blogging is an excellent way to share valuable information and get your voice heard.

-But the blogging landscape has changed drastically.
+However, the blogging landscape has changed drastically.
 A decade or two ago, blogging was mostly entertainment.
-You could post random content and get a big number of readers.
+You could post random content and get a large number of readers.
 The challenging part was to code a decent-looking website.